MEDITATION

 Meditations to relax, unwind and get a fresh perspective in challenging times.
 Staff, patients and visitors are all very welcome.

-April 19, 26
+June 5, 12, 19, 26

-FREE All welcome – just turn up
+All welcome – just turn up - you can attend any or all of the sessions

 £6 per class